CourtHive/tods-competition-factory/src/documentation/positionActions.md

   drawId,
   eventId,
   drawPosition,
-  policyDefinition: positionActionsPolicy, // optional - policy definiting what actions are allowed in client context });
+  policyDefinition: positionActionsPolicy, // optional - policy defining what actions are allowed in client context });
 ```